1) Why Are We Doing This?

 A key question to ask in your podcast strategy is Acquire or Influence?
 What is the purpose of the podcast – to acquire new leads or influence existing ones?

 There are many reasons a business might produce a podcast.
 Perhaps there are metrics you think you can improve.
-Or you may want to showcase your position as a brand authority or a thought leader, like the consultancy firm McKinsey has with their Future of Asia Podcast.
+Or you may want to showcase your position as a brand authority or a thought leader.

 Additionally, you can use the podcast to promote events in the way that Apple Events does, educate your partners like Wyck Global’s Digital Marketing Daily, or display a company vision and culture that will attract like-minded staff like the We Are Netflix podcast.